My Approach to Helping

 In addition, I worked for many years with teens in local public schools and in my counseling practice.
 I speak to teens in ways they can relate to and help parents obtain needed school services.
 I also support the role of parents as leaders of the family.
 I have been trained to help parentsstepparents who have given up or have become frustrated or angry, by suggesting new ways to manage conflict within their more traditional or nontraditional family or step-family, and to repair and strengthen their connections with their teens and young adult children.
 In addition, I am highly trained and experienced working with teens and young adults concerning problems including school failure, substance use and addiction, repeated abusive relationships, self-injury, problems with the law, excessive anger, sexual acting out, eating problems, and other high-risk and self-destructive behaviors.

 As evidence of my training and experience, I have been certified and approved as a private practice counselor by NH DCYF to provide confidential individual and family counseling services for youth and families involved with the NH Division for Children, Youth and Families.

-I am trained to assist clients in listening to and understanding valuable nonverbal messages from their bodies such as anxiety, loneliness, depression and anger, and to discover and initiate positive changes in their lives which tend to relieve these symptoms and increase feelings of joy and a sense of fulfillment of one's purpose.
+I am trained to assist clients in listening to and understanding valuable internal and nonverbal messages from such as anxiety, loneliness, depression and anger, and to discover and initiate positive changes in their lives which tend to relieve these symptoms and increase feelings of joy and a sense of fulfillment of one's purpose.